vishal48-tech/react_chat_app/README.md

 ## Project Description

-This project is a web application that allows user to send messages and files to Api, and fetch Datas from Api.
+This is a chat app for sending text messages and files.
+Sadly, chatting is only one way, that means there will be no reply of your message.
+You can upgrade the logic to get reply from other user.
+There are total 10 different chats.
+I have used free api, so you can't upload file greater than 100kb.

 ## Installation